 When you visit the Pocono Mountains during September and October, you’re surrounded by brilliant fall colors at every turn.
-But to truly experience how spectacular the season is, we’ve come up with eight unique ways to view fall foliage in the Pocono Mountains.
+But to truly experience how spectacular the season is, we’ve come up with eight unique ways to view fall foliage in the Poconos.

 Get a glimpse of the fall foliage from above.
 Shawnee Mountain Ski Area offers chairlift rides during all of its fall festivals.
 Enjoy the view above the treetops as you travel to an elevation of 1,350 feet.
-Themed festival weekends are September 21-22, October 12-13 and October 19-20.
 Shawnee Mountain Ski Area is 36 miles from Hawley.

 Saddle up for a countryside adventure.
-Traverse woodland trails on Triple W Riding Stable’s 200-acre property.
+Traverse woodland trails on Happy Trails Stables’ scenic property.
 Enjoy the sights, sounds and smells of autumn in the Pocono Mountains.
-There are rides of varying distance and scenery, but the most popular takes riders to one of the highest points in the Lake Wallenpaupack region.
-The views from here are stunning.
-Rather than a follow the leader format, visitors can enjoy a true horseback riding experience.
+There are rides of varying distance and scenery for riders of every ability level.
 Rides are offered daily from 9 a.m.-5 p.m.
-Triple W Riding Stable is less than six miles from Hawley.
+Happy Trails Tables is less 12 miles from Hawley in Waymart, PA.

 Go two-wheeling!
 Camelback Mountain Adventures offers off-road Segway Tours of the Poconos.
 Zoom deep into the forest to find spectacular mountain views.
 Anyone 14 and older can enjoy this slightly futuristic, and fun, mode of transportation.
-Tours are given on weekends until November 3.
+Tours are given on weekends through October.
 Reservations are recommended.
 Camelback Mountain is 41 miles from Hawley.

 Paddle down the Delaware River to enjoy truly breathtaking scenery.
 Kittatinny Canoes offers excursions of varying length and skill level.
 Trips along the Middle Delaware River are ideal for beginners and families.
 The calm waters are easy to navigate, and this section of the river passes through Delaware Water Gap National Recreation Area, so paddlers will enjoy views of pristine wilderness.
 In autumn, the scenery is even more awe-inspiring.
 Kittatinny Canoes’ Dingmans Base is 25 miles from Hawley.